filecoin-project/lotus-infra/README.md

 Uses remote state, so `AWS_ACCESS_KEY_ID` and `AWS_ACCESS_KEY_ID` must also be exported with credentials allowing access to S3 bucket `filecoin-terraform-state` in `filecoin` AWS account.

+## Ansible

+A collection of roles and playbooks to use for Lotus infrastructure.

+Aims to be non-opinionated and modular, allowing targeted provisioning and playbook runs

+See `ansible/README.md` for more information

 ## Kubernetes

 ### Lotus Grafana Dashboard